-If you have an email list of subscribers to your website and a digital product like an eBook, then this is a perfect combination that you can use to generate huge amounts of sales.
+When you build an email list of subscribers, you can use this as a tool to generate sales.
 Many gurus describe mailing lists as the single most important tool available to digital marketers.
 They tout building a relationship this way, then you’ll have an almost guaranteed market for your products – as long as they’re good.

-The question is though, how do you go about building an email list of subscribers?
+The question is though, how do you build an email list of subscribers?
 Here are some basic steps that will set you on your way…

 How to Build an Email List of Subscribers (and Keep Them)